arunkumar9t2/arunkumar.dev/_posts/2018-12-20-dagger-recipes-illustrative-step-by-step-guide-to-achieve-constructor-injection-in-workmanager.md

 }
 ```

-If you remember, in order for binding graph to be complete, the `WorkerParameters` exposed and generated map bindings should be in the same component.
+If you remember, for binding graph to be complete, the `WorkerParameters` exposed and generated map bindings should be in the same component.
 Since `WorkerSubComponent` is responsible for exposing `WorkerParameters` we will install the multibinding module to `WorkerSubComponent` as follows.

 ```kotlin
 @Subcomponent(modules = [HelloWorldWorker.Builder::class])